lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release of Brand Portal includes the following enhancements:

 * In AEM 6.3 and above, the authorization channel between AEM Assets and Brand Portal is changed.
-AEM Assets is now configured with Brand Portal through Adobe I/O, which procures an IMS token for authorization of your Brand Portal tenant.
+AEM Assets is now configured with Brand Portal via Adobe Developer Console, which procures an IMS token for authorization of your Brand Portal tenant.

 >[!NOTE]
  >
-   >Configuration via Legacy OAuth is no longer supported from April 6, 2020, and is changed to configuring via Adobe I/O.
+ >Configuration via Legacy OAuth is no longer supported from April 6, 2020, and is changed to configuring via Adobe Developer Console.
  >

 >[!TIP]
  >
  >***For existing customers only***
  >
+ >Legacy OAuth Gateway configuration will continue working for existing customers.
+ >
->It is recommended to continue using existing legacy OAuth Gateway configuration.
-In case you encounter problems with legacy OAuth Gateway configuration, delete the existing configuration and create a new configuration via Adobe I/O.
+ >In case you encounter problems with legacy OAuth Gateway configuration,  delete the existing configuration and create new configuration via Adobe Developer Console.
+ >

 For more information, see [Configure AEM Assets with Brand Portal](configure-aem-assets-with-brand-portal.md)